Hexagon/dotfiles/README.md

 ### Keeping in sync

+After running bootstrap, the `dotfiles` command (`static/scripts/global/dotfiles`) will be globally available on your system, and is used like:

-`dotfiles --download` to sync from git repo to local `dotfiles --upload` to sync from local to git repo `dotfiles --all` to do a two way sync
+`dotfiles --download` - sync from git repo to local

+`dotfiles --upload` - sync from local to git repo

+`dotfiles --all` - to do a two way sync

+Sync is done using these rules

-Files in `static` is always copied from git repo to local on `--download` Files in `synced` copies the latest version two-way when you `--upload` or `--download` Files in `bootstrap` are copied to local if missing on `--download`, no further syncing is done
+*   Files in `static` is always copied from git repo to local on `--download`
+*   Files in `synced` copies the latest version two-way when you `--upload` or `--download`
+*   Files in `bootstrap` are copied to local if missing on `--download`, no further syncing is done

 ### Repo structure